Are you looking for tips on how to build a personal brand on LinkedIn? Do you know how to brand yourself on social

+5. Upload your Picture

 Upload your image.
 And make sure it resembles you in this century.
 Don’t use a logo (that goes against LinkedIn’s user agreement).
 When uploading your image, make sure it looks enough like you so that when you jump on Zoom or (fingers crossed) go to a conference or a trade show you won’t get blank stares due to a complete lack of recognition.
-Looking like your photo engenders trust.
-If you are 20 years older, 100 pounds heavier and have no hair, not only will your prospect not recognize you when you meet him or her at Starbucks, at a conference or across your desk, but the disconnect might result in immediate distrust – and that is an uphill battle you do not want to fight!
+Looking like your LinkedIn photo engenders trust.
+If you are 20 years older, 100 pounds heavier and have no hair, not only will your prospect not recognize you when you meet him or her at their company, at a conference or across your desk, but the disconnect might result in immediate distrust – and that is an uphill battle you do not want to fight!

 6. Naming Yourself

 Please take a minute to make sure you have your name (not your company name) in the name field on LinkedIn.
 Make sure you spell it correctly.
 Unless you are ee cummings, please take a minute and capitalize your name!
 Also, add your name and ONLY your name on LinkedIn.
 You might see that some folks have their area of expertise in the last-name field (Viveka von Rosen: LinkedIn Expert.)
 That goes against LinkedIn’s User Agreement.
 Why care?
-LinkedIn might blacklist you (make your profile unfindable).
-I know because it happened to me!
+LinkedIn might restrict your account – and that will restrict your business.

 8. Your Professional Headline

 Take a minute or two to think about how to customize your LinkedIn Headline (that section right under your name) on LinkedIn.
-You have 120 characters to describe who you help, how you help them, who you are and who you work for.
+You have 220 characters to describe who you help, how you help them, who you are and who you work for.

 9. The Crucial About Section